E2 Series Shinkansen: E2-1000 series 10-car "J" sets

 The prototype E2-1000 series train (unit J51) was delivered as an 8-car to Sendai depot in late December 2000, and entered revenue-earning service in November 2001 after extensive testing.
 Units J52 onwards were delivered as 10-car units from July 2002, entering service on the Tohoku Shinkansen from December 2002.
 These trains replaced life-expired 200 series trains and augment JR East's fleet for use on new Hayate services following the opening of the Tōhoku Shinkansen extension to Hachinohe in December 2002.

 The E2-1000 series incorporates a number of design improvements compared with the earlier batches, the most noticeable of which is the change from small windows for each seating bay to wide windows similar to the E4 series trains.
 A new single-arm pantograph design is used with an aerofoil-shaped mounting that eliminates the need for pantograph shrouds.
 The pre-series set, J51, was equipped with automatic couplers at both ends, but sets J52 onwards have couplers at the northern end only, as on the earlier E2' trains.
-Unlike the earlier J sets, these units are only compatible with the 50 Hz power supply of the Tohoku and Joetsu Shinkansen routes and they aren't equipped with slope-usable brake systems.
+Unlike the earlier J sets, these units are only compatible with the 50 Hz power supply of the Tohoku and Joetsu Shinkansen routes and they are not equipped with slope-usable brake systems.
 The flush-fitting plug doors of the earlier N and J sets were replaced by conventional sliding doors on these units.
 While J51 was delivered in the same livery as earlier E2 series trains, units J52 onward were delivered from new in the Hayate livery with a magenta waistline stripe in place of the previous red and a new "apple" logo in place of the "wind" logo on the original batch of J and N units.

 Withdrawals of E2-1000 series sets commenced in March 2019, beginning with set J51.

 Effective 18 March 2023, all sets have been withdrawn from Joetsu Shinkansen services and restricted to services on the Tohoku Shinkansen as a result of operating speed upgrades on the Joetsu Shinkansen; from 240 to 275 km/h.

+From the 16 March 2024 timetable revision, the Yamabiko portions coupled with Tsubasa services between Tokyo and Fukushima were changed from E2 series to E5 series operation following the introduction of E8 series trains on the Yamagata Shinkansen.